AndresGarciaEscalante/Kidnapped-Vehicle/README.md

 ## Installation:

-The [CarND-Kidnapped-Vehicle-Project](/CarND-Kidnapped-Vehicle-Projects) folder in the repository provides with all the installation steps to ***download and execute the simulator***.
+The [CarND-Kidnapped-Vehicle-Project](https://github.com/AndresGarciaEscalante/Kidnapped-Vehicle/tree/master/CarND-Kidnapped-Vehicle-Project) README.md in the repository provides with all the installation steps to ***download and execute the simulator***.

 Once the simulator is installed follow the next steps to run the code: